 Swedish business presence and trade with Turkey

-Since the 1990s, Swedish businesses have been increasingly interested in entering in the Turkish market and Turkey is today home to more than 125 Swedish companies – Ericsson, TeliaSonera, Autoliv, Securitas, H&M, Sandvik, Lindex and IKEA amongst others.
+Since the 1990s, Swedish businesses have been increasingly interested in the Turkish market and Turkey is today home and a business hub to more than 125 Swedish companies – Ericsson, TeliaSonera, Autoliv, Securitas, H&M, Sandvik, Lindex and IKEA amongst others.
 Additionally, more than 400 Swedish companies have distributors/agents in Turkey.

 Swedish companies in Turkey are mainly concentrated in health and life science, information and communications technology, industrial equipment and vehicles, transport systems, energy and environmental technology, food, safety security, maritime, retail, packaging, utilities, mining, wood, construction and chemical sectors.